-Location: Start on a multi-lane highway with easily-accessible exits, at a time when traffic is light, such as a weekend morning.
+Location: Start on a multi-lane highway with easily accessible exits, at a time when traffic is light, such as a weekend morning.
 Move on to practice at heavier traffic times when your teen is ready.

-Lesson one – Observation
+Lesson one – observation

-Before your teen gets behind the wheel on the highway, have your teen spend some time on highways with you as the driver and your teen as the passenger.
+Have your teen spend some time on highways with you as the driver and your teen as the passenger.
 Emphasize the importance of looking ahead to anticipate potential problems, and explain key highway features, such as: